Microsoft FabricUpdated March 2026

 1. IoT Manufacturing Monitoring

-Architecture: Sensors publish to Azure IoT Hub, which feeds into Eventstream.
-Eventstream applies a filter transformation to remove noise (readings within normal range), routes anomalous readings to a KQL Database, and simultaneously sends all raw data to a Lakehouse for historical analysis.
-A Real-Time Dashboard on factory floor screens shows live equipment status.
-Data Activator triggers Teams alerts to maintenance staff when vibration readings exceed failure-prediction thresholds.
+Architecture: We deployed our Real-Time Operations Intelligence Blueprintfor this client.
+Sensors publish to Azure IoT Hub via MQTT protocol, which feeds into Fabric Eventstream.
+Eventstream applies a filter transformation to remove noise (readings within normal operating range), computes 30-second rolling averages for trend detection, routes anomalous readings to a KQL Database, and simultaneously sends all raw data to a Lakehouse for historical analysis and ML model training.
+A Real-Time Dashboard on factory floor screens shows live equipment status across all 12 lines with OEE (Overall Equipment Effectiveness) calculations updating every 10 seconds.
+Data Activator triggers are configured for three severity levels: yellow (warning via Teams), orange (escalation to shift supervisor via email), and red (automatic production line pause via Power Automate integration with the plant’s SCADA system).

 2. Financial Fraud Detection